 Sometimes Jacobs’ descendants suffered famine.
 Yet, God used their lack to show off His miracle ability.

 That’s what happened when Elisha went to Gilgal.
-The prophets’ sons felt the dearth because the land had no worth.
-It produced mostly tasteless food (i.e. dirt).
+The prophets’ sons felt the dearth because the earth had no worth.
+It produced tasteless food (i.e. dirt).
 If they wanted to survive, they couldn’t lounge but had to scrounge.
 Men stared into empty bowls.
 Stomachs were growling like dogs, which made it hard to think.

 Elisha, the super spiritual man of God, hushed them with good food (after someone accidentally poisoned the pot – go figure).
 Perhaps that’s where we get the word hush puppies from.
 Moses had to listen to more stomachs growl, but who’s comparing?